jamiegibney/creative_coding_project/README.md

 **Tip**: whilst holding notes, you can shift the octave with either `Z` or `X` to hold the notes in place, acting as a way of sustaining them.
 Pressing `P` releases the notes.

+### Parameter
+Please see the project's [parameter reference](./parameter_reference.md) for more information on each of the device's parameters.

 # Navigating the project's source code
 > This section is intended for an assessor meaning to read through the project.